soos-io/soos-dast/README.md

 docker run -v <absolute-path-to-local-file>:/zap/wrk/:rw -it --rm soosio/dast --clientId=<client>--apiKey=<apiKey> --projectName=<api project name> --scanMode=apiscan --apiURL=https://api.soos.io/api/ --apiScanFormat=openapi swagger.yaml
 ```

+NOTE: The DNS name of the API being scanned must be resolved by the Docker container.
+Use an IP address if this is not possible.

 It imports the definition that you specify and then runs an `Active Scan` against the URLs found.
 The `Active Scan` is tuned to APIs, so it doesn't bother looking for things like `XSSs`.

 It also includes 2 scripts that: